alttch/eva3/UPDATE.rst

     SKIP="pandas"
     #PIP_EXTRA_OPTIONS=-v

-Also, version 3.2.1 no longer requires obsolete retain MQTT topics.
+Also, version 3.2.1 no longer requires obsolete retain MQTT topics except item "shadow" state.
 However *status* and *value* subtopics can still be used to update item states via MQTT.
 To avoid any possible conflicts:

 * manually stop all nodes in cluster (*eva server stop*)
 * clean up MQTT database or remove retain MQTT topics